How do I join Cantus?

 Can I play sports or do other activities and still sing in Cantus?

 Definitely.
 We encourage you to be as well-rounded as possible.
 It just takes good planning and open communication between you, the choir director and your coaches or other activity directors.
+If you have an ongoing conflict, please notify us.

 What if I don’t know anyone in Cantus?
 Is it hard to make friends?